dyg81/modal-bundle/README.md

     v2.0.1 - Fix wrong explanation in the README.md file
     v2.0.2 - Improve bundle requeriments
     v2.0.3 - Add backdrop block to baseModal.html.twig
+    v2.0.4 - Fix wrong code in the installation section

 # Installation
 To install this bundle, first you need to have jQuery and Bootstrap installed.